-Pacific Harbour & Bridging Cultures Program
+Pacific Harbour & Bridging Cultures Orientation

 Spend three days and two nights exploring historical Levuka, a World Heritage site.
 Learn about the Lovoni people of Fiji, their history and way of life, while discovering Ovalau Island and getting a chance to enjoy traditional Fijian foods.
 You will spend a day in one of Fiji's oldest villages as well as a day in a beautiful historic town, viewing some of the oldest buildings in the South Pacific, as well as several historic monuments.